tiacsys/bridle/doc/bridle/gs_installing.rst

 For installation the |stm32cubeclt|, see the accompanying original documentation by STMicroelectronics.
 For handling the |stm32cubeclt| with Zephyr you have to choose the same way as for other common cross-compilers.
-For more details, see the section :ref:`zephyr:other_x_compilers` in the Zephyr documentation.
+For more details, see the section :zephyr:ref:`other_x_compilers` in the Zephyr documentation.

 To set up the toolchain, complete the following steps: